erikbhan/UniTac/README.md

 }
 ```

-Then add the path to this file to the "Secret File Path" to the path to your file.
+Then add the path to this file to the "Secret File Path"-variable in the manager inspector window.

 ### Logging 5-minute-packets